csirota97/CHttpServerTemplate/Readme.md

 - Create new file in `src/routers` directory
   - Define handler function with return type `char *`
     - Handler should accept 1 parameter `const char **args`
+  - A router, by default, can accept 6 methods
+    - If a path requires more than 6 HTTP methods, subsequent HTTP methods can be defined in a new router with the same path.

   - Sample router definition below: